Table of Contents

 - Online registration eliminates unnecessary paperwork, reduces human errors, and ensures secure data entry validated directly through the government’s digital property registration systems.

-This clause focuses on converting all property-related data into centralized online records for secure storage, easier verification, and instant access by buyers, sellers, and legal authorities.
+This clause focuses on converting all property-related data into centralised online records for secure storage, easier verification, and instant access by buyers, sellers, and legal authorities.

 - A unified online database will store verified property records, ownership details, and transaction history to promote accountability and eliminate document tampering or duplication.
 Buyers can also verify critical legal documents like the possession certificate through these systems.